 Apply: Execute with Integrity or Stop

 The Apply phase tests whether the agreement was real.
-Implement what you agreed to—if cost reduction was the priority, instrument cost tracking first.
+Implement what you agreed to.
+If cost reduction was the priority, instrument cost tracking first.
 Track against the agreement continuously.
 When metrics diverge from commitments, pause and realign.
 Don’t celebrate “completed migration” when you violated core commitments.

 Recognize when agreements were wrong.
 If the rebuild isn’t solving the real problem, stop.
 “We committed to this” isn’t a valid reason to continue when reality invalidates the premise.
 Stopping a failed rebuild is success, not failure.
 Update ADRs and share learnings so the organization doesn’t repeat the mistake.